What does courage look like in my life? What does it look like for you?

-So I have some knowledge of how Joshua must have felt when God told him that he had to lead the way in conquering the Promised Land and God would give him victory.
-Joshua was going to have to wake up every day and show up to do his part, but God was going to be with him, making it all happen.
+So I have recent knowledge of how Joshua must have felt when God told him that he had to lead the way in conquering the Promised Land and God would give him victory.
+Joshua was going to have to wake up every day and courageously show up to do his part, but God was going to be with him, making it all happen.

 Where is God challenging you?
 If he’s asking you to do something, he will be right there beside you helping you accomplish it.